-IF YOU PREFER TO VOTE SEPARATELY ON INDIVIDUAL PROPOSALS YOU MAY DO SO BY MARKING THE APPROPRIATE BOXES, ON THE REVERSE SIDE AND SIGNING AND DATING BELOW.
+IF YOU PREFER TO VOTE SEPARATELY ON INDIVIDUAL PROPOSALS YOU MAY DO SO BY MARKING THE APPROPRIATE BOXES, ON THE REVERSE SIDE AND SIGNING AND DATING BELOW

 This card also constitutes voting instructions to the trustees of the Corporation's employee benefits and stock purchase plans to vote whole shares attributable to accounts the undersigned may hold under such plans.
 If no voting instructions are provided, the respective plan committees, which are comprised of management personnel, will direct the trustees to vote the shares.
 Please date, sign and return this proxy/voting instruction card promptly.
 If you own shares directly and plan to attend the Annual Stockholder Meeting, please so indicate in the space provided below.

-IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE PLEASE RETURN THIS CARD IN THE SELF-ADDRESSED ENVELOPE PROVIDED.

-B Authorized Signatures - This section must be completed for your vote to count.
-Please date and sign below.
+IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEF PHONE PLEASE RETURN THIS CARD IN THE SELF-ADDRESSI ED ENVELOPE PROVIDED. st be completed for your vote to count.
+Please date rs should each sign.
+When signing as attorney, executor, administr Date (mm/dd/yyyy) - Please print date below.
+Signature 1 - Please keep signature within the box.
+Signature 2 - Please keep signature within the box.
+C Non-Voting Items Comments Diagon wint your comments helevy N. C. AU.
+1. M. 1 Change of Address - Please print new address below.
+Comments - Please print your comments below.
+Meeting Attendance Mark box to the right if you plan to attend the Annual Meeting.